Irreducible tensor products of representations of covering groups of symmetric and alternating groups: Introduction

 The next two theorems completely characterise irreducible tensor of representations of covering groups of symmetric and alternating groups respectively.
-Parts of the theorems can be recovered from the previously mentioned references, but we still state the theorems in complete form.
+Parts of the theorems (the classification of irreducible tensor products of two non-spin representations, the characteristic 0 case for $\tilde\s_n$ and some reduction results for the other cases) can be recovered from the papers mentioned at the beginning of the introduction, but we still state the theorems in complete form.

 \begin{theor} Let $p\geq 3$ and $V,W$ be irreducible $F\widetilde\s_n$-representations which are not 1-dimensional.
 Then $V\otimes W$ is irreducible if and only if one of the following holds up to exchange of $V$ and $W$: \begin{enumerate}[(i)] \item $n\not\equiv 0\Md p$, $V\in\{D^{(n-1,1)},D^{(n-1,1)^\Mull}\}$, $W\cong D(\la,\pm)$ with $\la\in\RPar_p(n)$ a $\JS(0)$-partition, in which case $V\otimes W\cong D(\nu,0)$ where $\nu=(\la\setminus A)\cup B$ with $A$ is the bottom removable node of $\la$ and $B$ is the top addable node of $\la$,